dachiefjustice/railsgoat-cicd-lab/README.md

 - Add GPG keys for third-party repos before installing packages from them (Docker, Docker Compose)
 - Use of the `docker` group (for the vagrant and jenkins users) to make interacting with the Docker daemon not require `sudo` or `root` privileges
-- Port 3000 and 8080 are forwarded from the Vagrant VM to the Vagrant host, and limited to access by `127.0.0.1` for security (especially important for RailsGoat, since it's intentionally vulnerable).
+- Port 3000 and 8080 are forwarded from the Vagrant VM to the Vagrant host, and access is limited `127.0.0.1` for security (especially important for RailsGoat, since it's intentionally vulnerable).

 ## Lab vs. Real-World
 Of course, things are different in this lab environment vs. in a real-world pipeline.
 Some key differences: